TimoBl/ese2020-team3/deliverables/Exercise 1/Exercise01.md

 As a User I want to be confronted with a nice and trustworthy looking page so I feel comfortable.

+As a User I want to be able to delete my account in case I don't need it anymore.

 **Corresponding to nonfunctional requirements**